Tracardi/tracardi/ai/test_mysql_service.md

     manual: Optional[str] = None
 ```

-This is the example of a service class:
+This is the example of a service class dependency:

 ```python
 from typing import List